-at lower energies; most notably the S1 BI device gives an increased effective area in the MEG minus first order between about 0.5 to 0.8 keV.
+The ACIS-S array is made up of both back-illuminated (BI) and front-illuminated (FI) CCDs; chips S1 and S3 (see Figure 8.1) are BI devices and the rest are FI devices.
+These devices have different quantum efficiencies (QE) with the BI having greater sensitivity at lower energies; most notably the S1 BI device gives an increased effective area in the MEG minus first order between about 0.5 to 0.8 keV.
 The grating ARFs are created taking these QE differences into account: however, the flight data have shown a difference between fluxes measured with BI and FI devices at a level of up to 15% in spite of this calibration.
 This becomes noticeable for the HETGS when the minus order of a spectral region falls on the BI S1 chip while the corresponding plus order is detected on the S4 or S5 CCD.
 We are aware of at least two effects that contribute to this difference.
-One concerns corrections to the BI efficiency and the other involves accounting for the dead area taken up by cosmic-ray events (these events occupy enough area that they noticeably change the active area available for x-ray induced events).
-The calibration data base now accounts for (will, in the near future, account for) both of these effects.
+One concerns corrections to the BI efficiency.
+The BI QEs have now been updated (caldb v.2.28) so this correction is no longer necessary (Edgar 2003, Edgar and Vikhlinin 2004).
+The other effect involves accounting for the dead area taken up by cosmic-ray events (these events occupy enough area that they noticeably change the active area available for x-ray induced events).
+This correction is of order 3.5% (Edgar 2003) and applies only to the FI CCDs but has not yet been implemented.